danielsuss/cordisalia/content/complete_wiki.md

 ![[Lyle.png]]
 He introduces himself as [[Lyle]], explains he's a fan of your work, offers to buy you another round.
 You don't know how he knows who you are, especially in a place out in the boonies like this tavern, but for some reason you feel, warmed.
 As you two drink and converse together, you even feel yourself, weirdly, beginning to enjoy his company.
 Soon enough, his expression stiffens.
 He puts down his drink, and looks you in the eye.
 "What do you know of [[Highvale Manor]]?"
 He asks.
 You learn of the Highvale family, one of the families core to [[Wyrmsgard|Wyrmsgard's]] aristocracy, and their estate, [[Highvale Manor]]. [[Lyle]] explains how this estate is in fact, as corrupt as it gets.
 Its not common knowledge, but underneath the manor lies a prison, known as [[The Shacklehold]].
 A prison where slaves and other highly sought after creatures are held in captivity, eventually to be sold into the [[Verdant Continent|Verdant Continent's]] Soulmarket.
 He slams his fists into the table, anger washing over his face.
 Then he looks back to you, with a glare so intense, you feel it deep within.
 "My group is planning a raid, tomorrow night." he says, his expression unwavering.
 "We'd be honoured to have you join us in liberating what poor souls lie beneath Highvale soil."
 After a moment, you nod back to him, feeling inspired by his fierceness.
 "This is where we will meet.
 Tomorrow at dusk."
 He says handing you a map.
 As you feel the coarse paper touch your fingers, you close your eyes, and you can almost see the words appear visibly in your head, tomorrow at dusk.
 When you open them again, you see [[Lyle]] wave at you with a grin, on his way out of the tavern.
 You don't think much of it, and you decide its best to get some rest, heading for your room, your head hitting the pillow hard.
 As your eyes close, you see the words again, tomorrow at dusk.
 ****
 As [[Wyatt Holloway|Wyatt Holloway's]] consciousness fades, our focus shifts on to a different part of the [[Verdant Continent]].
 The windswept port city of [[Breisken]], about two weeks prior.
 This is a city brimming with trade, prosper, and souls arriving in the [[Verdant Continent]] from distant lands, in search of whatever their future might hold for them.
-A city rich with culture, one of its most notorious hotspots is its bustling and diverse food market.
+A city rich with culture, one of its most notorious hotspots is the bustling and diverse [[Windward Food Market]].
 ![[Breisken Foodcourt.png]]
 For the many who hold a stall here, business today would be no different than usual, however for one green chef, today would be monumental.
 His first day cooking for the crowds of [[Breisken]], let alone the rest of the [[Verdant Continent]].
 Preparing a small food stall nestled in a corner of the market, [[Mugwort Snaggletooth]].
 ![[Mugwort 2.png]]
 ****
 You were once a well respected guild cook in the busy markets of [[The Mirage]].
 Born into the Snaggletooth clan, a family known for their culinary traditions, you inherited an exceptional sense of taste and smell that set you apart from your peers.
 From a young age, you showed a natural talent for combining unlikely ingredients into surprisingly delectable concoctions.
 For fifteen years, you served as the head cook for the [[Shimmernail Guild]], a modestly successful trading collective that specialized in exotic spices and rare ingredients.
 Your signature dish became something of a legend among guild members and locals alike.
 A hearty, bubbling stew, that eventually became coloquially known as "Slop".
 Many gathered over the years to enjoy your cuisine, yet, none ever came to realise that the secret lay not in the stew itself, but in your special fermented mead, that you both cooked with and served alongside the meal.
 However, your rising popularity would soon become your downfall.
 The guild's leadership, primarily concerned with profits, attempted to force you to reveal your secret recipe so that they could mass produce Slop to sell throughout [[The Mirage]].
 You refused, claiming that your culinary arts were meant to be experienced freshly made, rather than bottled and commodified.
 Infuriated at your lack of cooperation, the guild leaders mocked you publically, calling your principles "foolish", and your food "just soup and beer" that any goblin could make.
 Deeply insulted, and with your culinary reputation in tatters among the guild elites, you decided to leave the [[Shimmernail Guild|Shimmernail]] behind.
 Taking only your cooking implements, spice collection, and your trusty brewing equipment, you set out to prove that your cooking wasn't in fact just soup and beer that any goblin could make.
 You knew the difference in your heart and you wanted to show that to the world.
 To enlighten those around you to the beauty of slop and mead.
 Over the past two years, you traveled extensively – first upwards through [[The Mirage|The Mirage's]] various settlements, then following trade routes along the icy coast of the [[Frozen Highlands]].
 Along the way, you set up temporary food stalls in countless marketplaces, offering slop and mead to anyone willing to try it.
 Your energetic personality and passionate (if sometimes long-winded) explanations of your cooking techniques made you a memorable character in many ports, mainly due to your enthusiasm often exceeding the patience of your audience.
 In many markets, particularly those you visited multiple times, locals began to roll their eyes when they saw you approach with your portable cooking station.
 "Here comes the goblin with his slop sermon again," they'd say, rudely declining your latest culinary innovations.
 Recently, you parted from the harbour of [[Snøhaven]] in the [[Frozen Highlands]], embarking across the vast cold ocean in search of new culinary horizons.
 You've since just arrived in [[Breisken]].
-Here, amidst the cosmopolitan mix of travelers and locals, you have been hoping to finally find some souls that will share the passion for slop and mead that you do.
+Here, amidst the cosmopolitan mix of travellers and locals, you have been hoping to finally find some souls that will share the passion for slop and mead that you do.
 ****
 After having set up your stall about two hours ago, you've been patiently wait for any potential customers to show interest.
 After checking your mead keg, and going to stir your slop cauldron, you double take in excitement.
 Two figures standing in front of your stall.
 One, a large man with a welcoming smile.
 ![[Kaelus 1.png]]